openEngiadina/cpub/docs/auth.md

 # Authentication and Authorization

-Certain requests to ressources on CPub need to be authorized.
+Certain requests to resources on CPub need to be authorized.
 CPub uses the [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749) for handling authorization.

 Following OAuth 2.0 flows are supported: